WE REGRET THAT ALL REHEARSALS ARE CURRENTLY CANCELLED UNTIL SEPTEMBER 2021 DUE TO THE COVID-19 SITUATION.

 The Wing Singers is a Community Choir, open to all ages (including accompanied children) and levels of ability from absolute beginners to confident and able singers, whether living in Wing or any of the surrounding towns or villages.
-Founded in January 2015, The Wing Singers provides a wonderful opportunity to find your voice and learn a variety of classical and contemporary songs in a friendly and fun environment.
+Founded in January 2015, The Wing Singers provides a wonderful opportunity to find your voice and learn a variety of classical and contemporary songs in a relaxed, friendly, nurturing and fun environment.

 No singing experience required!

 There are no auditions and there is no need to be able to read music.
 The choir learns songs in unison as well as two, three and four part harmony.
 Teaching tracks are posted on the website for members to use to help with their singing practice at home.
 Occasional workshops help develop members’ musicianship skills, vocal technique and confidence.

 Where do we sing?

 The Wing Singers choir meets for rehearsals lasting two hours, with an interval, on most Sunday evenings during school term time.
-The normal starting time is 5pm (doors open at 4:30pm and voice warm-up exercises normally start at 4:45pm) and an average of 60 members have attended rehearsals during 2018.
+The normal starting time is 5pm (doors open at 4:30pm and voice warm-up exercises normally start at 4:45pm) and an average of 71 members have attended rehearsals during the first half of 2019.
 From time to time The Wing Singers perform at weddings, concerts, carnivals and other special events in and around the local area.

 Newcomers are very welcome to attend any rehearsal – even taking part within the choir – with no obligation, to see if the choir meets their needs.
 Car parking is available both at the Village Hall and in the (free) public car park diagonally across the road.

 What do we sing?

 How are we organised?

 The choir is run by a committee of hardworking volunteers and other members take on specific roles as needed.
 If you enjoy the choir and want to see it continue, do have a think about volunteering to help with the running of it.